Infectious Diseases - Statistics in Niagara

 Infectious diseases that can be spread by touching people or objects that have germs on them and diseases that can be spread from a sick person's cough or sneeze.

-All reportable disease data are stored in and retrieved from the provincially mandated Integrated Public Health Information System (iPHIS) and the Case and Contact Management System (CCM) for COVID-19 cases.
+All reportable disease data are stored in and retrieved from the provincially mandated Integrated Public Health Information System (iPHIS).
 Only confirmed cases are provided.

 Infectious disease data may be underreported due to testing availability, case and contact management guidelines and delays in data entry.